ironboy/easy-sse/README.md

 // Example of using send(to, eventType, data)
 // Here we send messages to all connected clients
-// We randomly choose the between the event types
+// We randomly choose between the event types
 // 'message' and 'other' (you can name your event types how you like)
 // and send a message (an object with the properties cool and content) function test() {